Thamizhanban2006/Ecommerce-Follow-Along/README.md

 - *User Controller*: Manages operations like adding, retrieving, and updating user information.
 - *File Uploads*: Accepts and stores user-uploaded files (e.g., profile images).
 - *Documentation*: Well-documented code for ease of.

+**Milestone:5**

+This milestone focuses on setting up the project structure and implementing a basic signup page.

+Key Features:

+- Project Setup: Initialized the project with the required dependencies and folder structure.
+- Signup Page: A simple signup page with fields for Name Email Password User Photo.

+Tech Stack Used:

+- Frontend: React